1940 Facts, Fun Trivia and History

 Pachelbel’s Canon was written in the 1690s but forgotten.
 It survived in only two manuscripts, was first published in 1919, and first recorded in 1940.

-When Vegemite was invented in 1922 it almost failed as a product.
-By 1940, it was so central to the Aussie diet it even became mandatory in their WWII military rations.
+When Vegemite was invented in 1922, it almost failed as a product.
+By 1940, it was so central to the Aussie diet that it became mandatory in their WWII military rations.

-Frank Mars and Bruce Murrie manufactured a candy-coated chocolate in six different colors – red, green, yellow, brown, and violet.
-In 1949 violet was replaced by tan.
+Frank Mars and Bruce Murrie manufactured candy-coated chocolate in six colors – red, green, yellow, brown, and violet.
+In 1949, violet was replaced by tan.
 M&Ms survived the red dye scare of 1976 and the rumored amourosity of the green ones.

-London’s Richmond Golf Club didn’t stop play when the Nazis were bombing them in 1940, they just adjusted their rules.
+London’s Richmond Golf Club didn’t stop playing when the Nazis were bombing them in 1940; they just adjusted their rules.
 “A player whose stroke is affected by the simultaneous explosion of a bomb may play another ball from the same place.
 Penalty one stroke.”

-The Great Dictator a satire/ social commentary film by and starring Charlie Chaplin released.
+The Great Dictator released: a satire/ social commentary film by and starring Charlie Chaplin.

 Chiune Sugihara was the Japanese consul general in Lithuania.
-Against tradition, and specific orders, he gave thousands of visas to nearly anyone who asked for them, and many did ask, so they could escape from the Nazi regime.
-He was fired of course and lost his entire career.
+Against tradition, and specific orders, he gave thousands of visas to nearly anyone who asked for them, and many did ask so that they could escape from the Nazi regime.
+He was fired, of course, and lost his entire career.
 Why?
-He later said “They were human beings, and they needed help.
+He later said, “They were human beings, and they needed help.
 I’m glad I found the strength to give it to them.”